-In the process of fulfilling the major requirements, honors candidates must pass Economics 401, earn a grade of A- or better in Economics 402, and maintain a grade point average of 3.5 or higher in the major and 3.2 or higher overall.
+In the process of fulfilling the major requirements, Honors candidates must pass Economics 494 (section H) and earn a grade of A- or better in Economics 495 (section H).
+An Honors candidate must have a GPA of 3.50 or higher in the Economics major and a GPA of 3.20 or higher overall at the time of graduation in order to be granted honors.
+This policy does not allow rounding upward to meet the minimum requirements.

 Preparing Your Honors Thesis: Suggested Timeline